 Goal: The trustees will request presentations specifically regarding enrollment data and plans for improvement and strategies to increase enrollment.
-The trustees will provide input regarding strategies relating to their specific community.
+The trustees will share ideas and strategies that will appeal to their specific communities, based on the unique needs of each community.

-Facilities/Sustainability – The trustees will do their part to ensure that the facilities of Citrus College are in place to support our mission of providing students with quality educational experiences and support services that make possible student success and do so in a way that follows the precepts of the Citrus College Sustainability Plan.
+Facilities and Campus Sustainability – The Trustees will do their part to ensure that the facilities of Citrus College are in place to support our mission of providing students with quality educational experiences and support services that make possible student success and do so in a way that follows the precepts of the Citrus College Sustainability Plan.

-- The trustees will follow the progress of the bond projects and be ready to share updates with their communities.
+- The trustees will follow the progress of the bond projects as well as other facility maintenance and upgrade projects and be ready to share updates with their communities.

 - The trustees will encourage effective uses of resources in promoting a college culture committed to environmental sustainability.

-Fiscal Health – The trustees will do their part to make sure Citrus remains fiscally healthy.
+Fiscal Health – The trustees will do their part to make sure Citrus College remains fiscally healthy.